 - EXERCISE.
-A good exercise regimen is not only good for the caregiver but also the patient.
-Exercise has been shown to not only provide the necessary energy, it can put you in a good mood and make you feel good as well.
+A good exercise regimen is not only good for the caregiver but also for the patient.
+Exercise has been shown to not only provide the necessary energy, but it can also put you in a good mood and make you feel good as well.

 - REST.
 A good night’s sleep is paramount.
 You can’t do an effective job if you are sleepy all the time.
 You need a good 8 hours of rest every night.
 As the disease progresses this will get harder and harder.
 A person with Alzheimer’s seldom sleeps through the night, but exercising and eating right can help with bad sleeping habits.